 A Stare

-It always makes me pause when his little body, his little head, his little face climbs onto my lap to get as close as he can.
+It always makes me pause when his little body, his little head, and his little face climb onto my lap to get as close as he can.

-Being a father has brought to the surface a lot of feelings and emotions.
+Being a father has brought many feelings and emotions to the surface.
 Feelings and emotions that otherwise might not have come.

-It brings joy of life.
-It brings fear of not being the father that my boys need and desire.
-It brings excitement of seeing the world again through a young boys eyes.
-It brings shame for the times that I have not been present both physically and emotionally and have allowed my own wounds to be passed onto to them.
+It brings joy to life.
+It brings fear of not being the father my boys need and desire.
+It brings excitement of seeing the world again through a young boy’s eyes.
+It brings shame for the times I have not been present physically and emotionally and have allowed my own wounds to be passed on to them.
 It has brought a purpose beyond myself.
-It has brought me to confront my own deepest emotional fears, anxieties, and pain.
+It has brought me to confront my deepest emotional fears, anxieties, and pain.

-Andrew’s stare always demands a response.
-A response that has deep emotional roots.
-A response that causes me to either stay engaged and glare back into his eyes or quickly look away and get up due to the anxiety that I feel.
+Andrew’s stare always demands a response—a response with deep emotional roots.
+This response causes me to either stay engaged and glare back into his eyes or quickly look away and get up due to my anxiety.

 Either way, the stare initiates a reaction.

-The other day I was contemplating on another stare.
+The other day, I was contemplating another stare.

-There are a couple of great scenes in The Passion of the Christ that depict Jesus staring into the eyes of those who around him.
-The woman who is standing next to King Herod and looks away when Jesus turns toward her.
-Peter who runs away in tears as Jesus looks into his eyes after he had denied Him three times.
+There are a couple of great scenes in The Passion of the Christ that depict Jesus staring into the eyes of those around him.
+The woman standing next to King Herod looks away when Jesus approaches her.
+Peter runs away in tears as Jesus looks into his eyes after he has denied Him three times.
 And even Barabbas, the one who was released at the beckoning call of the crowd, couldn’t bear to look into the eyes of his Savior without looking away.

 The stare of Jesus creates a response.